 Zoning Regulations are intended to guide the development of the city in an orderly manner, based on the adopted general plan, to protect and enhance the quality of the natural and built environment, and to promote the public health, safety and general welfare by regulating the use of land and buildings and the location and basic form of structures.

 The Zoning Regulations Update is focused on -and budgeted for-implementation of the policies and programs in the General Plan's Land Use and Circulation Elements (LUCE).
 The update also provides an opportunity to incorporate best practices and to address deficiencies identified by staff in working with the document daily.
-In total, the schedule of the project is expected to stretch out over the course of one year, with adoption planned for early 2018.

 The scope of work for the Zoning Regulations Update includes the following items that may be of particular interest to the Council and community.

 1) Emerging Housing Trends

 3) Case Studies in Local Adult‐Use and Medical Marijuana Regulation